 Besides its impact, influence and unbudging celebration across electronic music, what makes Blind Faith a song of the decade, is its encapsulation of an artist’s sound, an artist that continues its stranglehold of the last ten years.
 Infused with trademark C&S guitars, powered by collaboration, and refusing to be confined to either drum and bass or pop music.

 Kanye West & JAY Z – N**gas in Paris

 Watch The Throne promised to be a landmark piece of hip-hop when it was first teased before the beginning of the decade.
-It arrived in 2011, and well and truly hit its expected heights, hitting number one in the UK and US, earning seven Grammy Awards, and resulting in the highest grossing hip-hop tour of all time.
+It arrived in 2011, and well and truly hit its expected heights, hitting number one in the UK and US, earning seven Grammy nominations, and resulting in the highest grossing hip-hop tour of all time.

 It perhaps didn’t match the musical cohesion and technical prowess as much as Kanye’s predecessor Dark Twisted Fantasy, but it did solidify the might, the power and the influence of two of hip-hop’s biggest contributors.
 WTT’s grandeur and decadence was best encapsulated with N**gas in Paris, a song which collided a hard-hitting electronic style, with the glam of rap, and authority of superstardom.

 Avicii‘s breakthrough moment came back in 2011, with what will go down as one of the most influential pieces of EDM in history – the Etta James-sampling Levels.
 The track was the ultimate fusion of genres, crossing elements of house and EDM with huge pop hooks and soaring soul vocals.